 Kyouhei: I have no idea what you mean.
 I have no desire to install several surveillance cameras there.
 Would someone like me actually fill a hot springs with lenses so I could stare at every inch of that hard, tight body at my discretion, especially that backside?

-Too Kinky to Torture: He might as well exist as Kotori's punching bag.
+- Too Kinky to Torture: He might as well exist as Kotori's punching bag.
 Though he's not too big on the idea of castration or death.

-Tranquil Fury: During the fight with the AST ship in episode 4 of season 2, while he throws out some perverted dialogue, he is so eerily calm and issues orders so specific that the rest of the bridge gets a bit nervous.
+- Tranquil Fury: During the fight with the DEM ship in episode 4 of season 2, while he throws out some perverted dialogue, he is so eerily calm and issues orders so specific that the rest of the bridge gets a bit nervous.
 The fact that said orders also help them defeat the enemy ship helps.

 The rest of the Fraxinus crew

 crew who participate in the decision making process when the Dating Sim

 .
 He's said to use an unconventional method of communication and conversation, and is revealed to have once worked alongside the current DEM managing director, Isaac Westcott, before some incident 30 years ago made him defect from the DEM and start his own organization.

-Big Good: Kotori, and by extension the rest of the Fraxinus' crew, answers to him, and he opposes Westcott's plans.
+- Big Good: Kotori, and by extension the rest of the Fraxinus' crew, answers to him, and he opposes Westcott's plans.

-Defector from Decadence: Left the DEM to lay the foundations for what would eventually become Ratatoskr.
+- Defector from Decadence: Left the DEM to lay the foundations for what would eventually become Ratatoskr.
 He outright states that Westcott is his main reason for doing so, although Woodman seems to be still on friendly terms with him.

 Karen Nora Mathers